 In a way you could say that box projection is a good effort to make an image texture a procedural texture.

 When do we use box mapping?

-Box mapping or trilinear projection as it is also called is not suitable for every type of 3D model.
+Box mapping is not suitable for every type of 3D model.
 But one area where it excels is architectural visualization and interiors.
-The reason for this is that there is a lot of objects that are quite square, and we can box project our texture on to those objects, make some adjustments and be done.
+The reason for this is that there is a lot of objects that are square shaped, and we can box project our texture on to those objects, make some adjustments and be done.

 How to use box mapping?

 We have two different kinds of textures that we will consider.
 An image texture that is seamless and is quite uniform, meaning there is no clear direction as to how the texture should be laid out.
 This could be a moss or rock texture.
 The second image texture is also seamless, but it has a clear direction to it.
 Like wood.